U.S. Highway 89 Bryce Canyon to Grand Canyon

 Due to bear activity at select campsites in Bryce Canyon's backcountry, two backcountry campsites have been closed until further notice: Sheep Creek and Iron Spring.

 Full Moon Hikes

 NOTE: Tickets are required for full-moon hikes and are FREE, but ONLY distributed on a first-come, first-serve basis.
-Sign-up begins at 8:00 a.m. at the visitor center (line starts forming at 7:00 a.m.) on the morning of the scheduled hike.
-HIKES USUALLY FILL UP WITHIN THE FIRST HOUR OF SIGN UP!
+Sign-up begins at 8:00 a.m. at the visitor center (line starts forming at 6:30 a.m.) on the morning of the scheduled hike.
+IN SUMMER, HIKES USUALLY FILL UP WITHIN THE FIRST HALF HOUR OF SIGN UP!
 ABSOLUTELY NO ADVANCE RESERVATIONS WILL BE ACCEPTED!
 For groups of people, tickets will only be given out if the entire group arrives in person so that each group member receives their own ticket.
-EXCEPTION: One parent may sign up his or her spouse and their non-emancipated children (kids who get to sleep in are more enjoyable during the hike than those that have to get up early to stand in line). :-)
+EXCEPTION: One parent may sign up his or her spouse and their non-emancipated children (kids who get to sleep in are more enjoyable during the hike than those who have to get up early to stand in line). :-)